Spina Bifida Treatment & Management

 Chiari Malformation Repair

 The Chiari II malformation results in problems severe enough to warrant surgical intervention in approximately 15-35% of patients with myelomeningocele.
-Patients with vocal cord weakness or paralysis, significant stridor, apnea, aspiration, or sensorimotor deterioration are considered potential surgical candidates.
+Potential surgical candidates include patients with the following:

 Treatment initially involves control of hydrocephalus.
-If effective control of hydrocephalus does not improve symptoms, surgical repair of the Chiari II malformation is pursued.
+If this does not improve symptoms, surgical repair of the Chiari II malformation is pursued.
 This involves an occipital craniotomy and upper cervical laminectomy for decompression of the medulla and upper cervical spinal cord.

 Previous